IFLA Europe EXecutive COuncil

 Involvment in the IFLA Europe

 Involved in the IFLA Europe communication group since 2009, Laure has contributed to several projects.
 She edited for example the IFLA EU first Yearbook for the 10 years of the European Landscape Convention in 2011, organized in 2013 a tour named ‘Landscape Berlin – a success story? – How the city deals with its past, and strives to become the alternative green capital’ at the end of the GA.
-Since her nomination at the head of the Chair in 2014, she has organized the following editions of the IFLA EU Youth competition and coordinated the IFLA EU Yearbook (Silver edition, and the last one about the landscape archetypes), amongst others.
+Since her nomination at the head of the Chair in 2014, she has organized the following editions of the IFLA EU Youth competition and coordinated the IFLA EU Yearbook (Silver edition in 2015, Landscape archetypes and coordinating right now the one on the topic ‘Futurscapes’ about the last GA in 2016), amongst others.
 Her project management background facilitates the work of leading the communication group and support the other volunteers, for a better recognition of the profession.

 Particularly interested in other planning practices all over the world, travelling off the beaten paths is a great passion of her, as well as any handcraft activity.